 - Property condition rating must be: C1, C2, C3 or C4 - Quality of construction rating: must be: Q1, Q2, Q3, Q4 or Q5 - Appraisals should not include comparable greater than six (6) months old at the time of underwriter review.
 If comparables are more than 6 months old, an explanation from the appraiser is required. - Properties with values significantly in excess of the predominant value of the subject property's market area may be ineligible. - If a loan file is closing under the name of a corporation, it is not necessary for the appraisal to be in the name of the corporation.
-The appraisal will only be required to reflect the borrower's full name. - Fannie Mae/Freddie Mac Forms 1004/70, 1025/72, 1073/465 or 2090 must be used. - Multifamily property/mixed use requirements to use FHLMC 71A or 71B, FNMA 1050 - Appraisals must be dated within 120 days of the Note date.
+The appraisal will only be required to reflect the borrower's full name. - Fannie Mae/Freddie Mac Forms 1004/70, 1025/72, 1073/465 or 2090 must be used. - Multifamily property requirements to use FHLMC 71A or 71B, FNMA 1050 - Mixed use requirements to use FHLMC 71A or 71B, FNMA 1050 or narrative appraisal report - Appraisals must be dated within 120 days of the Note date.